What is the HEVC (H.265) Video Codec, and What Are its Benefits?

 The HEVC codec offers significantly improved compression over older codecs.
 With HEVC, the average bitrate reduction is cut in half.
 This combination is ideal for live streaming high-resolution videos over the internet, where bandwidth is often limited.

 With HEVC, businesses can provide live streams of the highest quality.
-Since it uses less bandwidth, more people can access them too, which can increase the viewer count.
+Since it uses less bandwidth, more people can access it too, which can increase the viewer count.
 Timing is also less of an issue.
-The smaller file size means image data is sent more quicker.
+The smaller file size means image data is sent more quickly.
 The HEVC codec makes live streams a breeze.

 2. OTT (Over-the-Top) Streaming